2020/2021 Proctored Exam Dates

 MODERN LANGUAGES PLACEMENT EXAMS

 In order to move efficiently and successfully through the sequence of language courses at UMW, first-time students should begin their language study at the appropriate level.
-The Department of Modern Languages offers a placement exam in Arabic, Mandarin Chinese, French, German, Italian and Spanish.
-A Japanese test will be offered the first day of fall classes for exemption only, as UMW does not currently offer courses in Japanese language.
+The Department of Modern Languages offers a placement exam in Arabic, Mandarin Chinese, French, German, Italian, Japanese and Spanish.

 UMW Modern Language Placement By Avant Placement Exam Scores

 Avant Score Approx. Proficiency level UMW Course placement

 |5 or higher||Intermediate-Mid||Invited to take re-exam for exemption, possible 300 level placement|

 |4.5||Intermediate-Low||Invited to take re-exam, possible 300 level placement|

 |4||Intermediate-Low||Invited to take re-exam, possible 202 level placement|

 |3.5||Novice-High||201, or 205 for students who want to complete LR in one semester|